 The development of the course has continued at a pace since the last update and lots of changes can be seen on the course.
 The cutting and preliminary shaping of the new holes is now virtually complete.
 A considerable quantity of earth has been moved, the tee and green areas have been roughly formed and the bunker locations marked with white flags.
 The large mounds of earth are harvested topsoil, to be re-spread following drainage installation, which is planned to start this week.
 The small red flags indicate the lines of the water mains which cross the area.
 Construction work on the new 17th green and 18th tee will be started this week by our contractors, MJ Abbott.
 The metal fencing around the site will be removed, to be replaced by posts and ropes, to enable the old and new ground to be blended together.
 The new 9th tee is now open and the hole has become a par 5.
 We have already received many favourable comments from members and visitors and we hope to hear more as we tidy the area in front of the tee and build a permanent path from the 8th green.
 The fairway has been cut wider to the left and it is still to be determined whether to retain the fairway bunker, relocate it or do other ‘protection’ work around the greens.
 Any views on this would be well received and considered.
 Despite the efforts of the local rabbits, furry type not golfers, the new 15th green is settling in well after some regular watering and fertilizer application.
 It will be brought back into play when a sufficiently good putting surface is achieved.
-After the new buggy/footpath to the [...]
+After the new buggy/footpath to [...]

 For those who have never played golf before, the thought of learning to play can seem a little daunting.
 There are several myths of golf that put off many people such as it’s expensive, it’s a stuffy game and it can take all day.
 One of the biggest myths is golf is a man’s game and this is the one we are trying to bust at Skipton Golf Club.
 Starting on Tuesday 4th April, we will be running a 4 week course of beginner lessons for ladies for just £20.
 The lessons will be at 6.30pm on a Tuesday, Wednesday and Thursday and all equipment will be provided.
 Ladies don’t need to be able to come the same day every week, all they need to do is let us know when they’d like to come and then turn up wearing warm comfy clothes and shoes.
 If you know of someone who is interested, ask them to contact Peter, our resident Professional on 01756 795657 option 3 or email Simon at email@example.com.

 As the completed embankment begins to turn green, with early signs of grass growth, we have entered an exciting period at Skipton Golf Club.
 We have capitalised on the Environment Agency’s work to replace our four bridges by starting work on our drainage and Tee Improvement Plan.
 15th green redevelopment works A considerable amount of work has taken place on the course recently in a relatively short space of time.
 The bridge to the 15th green is being replaced by the EA, so we decided to close the 15th and 16th holes due to lack of satisfactorily safe access.
 This provided an opportunity for us to undertake major works to the 15th green, the embankment to the right of the 16th which partially obstructed the view of the green and related major drainage work.
 The material removed from the embankment has been used effectively to raise and extend the ‘white’ 8th tee.
 15th green redevelopment works The new bridge from the 14th tee to fairway is now in use along with the greenkeeper’s access bridge.
 The temporary safety rails will be replaced by wooden palisades and handrails to all new bridges in due course.
 Two new linked ponds on the 14th fairway have been dug, and will be landscaped and completed once the weather is more favourable.
 These will have a dual purpose of aiding drainage from the fairway as well as being an interesting and challenging new feature on the course.
 When the Environment Agency work in the vicinity of the 14th tee is completed the area will be restored to grass and the 14th/18th tee areas re-landscaped.
-A new path will be installed down to the new [...]
+A new path will be [...]

 Five Skipton Golf Club members have just returned from Dubai after working as volunteers on the season-ending DP World Tour Championship, the final European Tour event in the “Race to Dubai”.
 This is one of the most high profile events on the European Tour and brings together the top 60 golfers, the top 10 of whom compete for a Bonus Pool of some $5,000,000.
 The tournament itself has a prize fund of some $8,000,000!
 Needless to say, every golfer wants to be in a position to play for this Prize Fund.
 Lee Westwood and Skipton member Alistair Coy The interest in volunteering began when Alistair Coy first went out to work on the tournament in 2009, a year when Lee Westwood won both titles and returned home with a cool £1.6 million!
 Alistair enjoyed the experience so much that he came back enthusing to other Skipton members, enthusiasm which clearly captivated them and this year saw Paul and Amanda Kilner, Sophie Eddison and Steve Willock join him on the fairways of the Earth Course.
 Like Alistair, Paul and Amanda had worked on the tournament in previous years and are similarly enthusiastic about the volunteering opportunity.
 Not only does it give you the chance to work closely alongside and observe some of the world’s most famous golfers ply their trade, it also allows you to mix volunteering with a holiday in Dubai, all this under glorious and sun-filled blue skies.
 Skipton GC members and honorary Skipton member The volunteering opportunities on the tournament are varied and range from Marshalling, Scoring or acting as TV Support.
 It’s a personal choice and one that Chief Marshal, Jenni Hoskins tries to fulfil.
 In [...]